nukleros/operator-builder/docs/workload-collection-tutorial/workload-collection-tutorial.md

 #### `.operator-builder/addons.nukleros.io_tls/config.yaml`

 This manifest has just a single marker on line 6.
-This makre uses the namespace field from the TLSComponent custom resource to set the namespace for this ConfigMap.
+This marker uses the namespace field from the TLSComponent custom resource to set the namespace for this ConfigMap.
 The same will be done for all namespaced resources for this component.
 This field has a default value included which makes it an optional